 A bit about the Tiny Art Gallery:

 This project is inspired by the Little Free Library movement.
-It is a way to get more people thinking about and personally interacting with art.
-Being able to have a close up view of art is not all that common, unless you make art or buy it.
+It is a way to get more people thinking about and personally interacting with art, and Being able to have a close up view of art is not all that common, unless you make art or buy it.
 That's where the Tiny Art Gallery (TAG) comes in.

 Community artists borrow art supplies and a canvas and make a tiny piece of art (around 2"x2", or 2"x3") and put it in the Gallery.